Borders-None/lessons-2020-autumn-advanced/advanced_4-github_pages/github_pages.md

 - `master` branch is for the actual project we are working on
 - create a branch `gh-pages`
 - enable github pages and point to `gh-pages` branch
-- link to new github pages is `https://username.gituhb.io/alternative/`
+- link to new github pages is `https://username.github.io/alternative/`
   - don't forget to put the last `/` in the link

 ## Customizing Github pages

+Customization is done at the bottom page of repository settings

 ### Enable HTTPS
 - enabled by default
 - at the bottom of repository settings

-### Customizing branch for alternative repository
+### Customizing branches for alternative repository
 - at settings page under Github pages we can customize branch
-- `gh-pages` is a default branch (KISS)
+- `gh-pages` is a default branch for custom project
+- `master/main` branch is default for the personal repository
+- be aware which branch you used to publish your github page

-Homework:
+## Homework:
 - create a personal github page
-- create one project and create a github page for it
+- create a project named `cwb-homeworks` and create a github page for it
+  - add teachers as your collaborators